Thitisan Goodburn

-Thitisan Goodburn (ธิติสรรค์ กู้ดเบิร์น; born 30 June 1999), nicknamed Kim, is a Thai actor, model, and male pageant titleholder who was crowned Mister International 2023.
+Thitisan Goodburn (ธิติสรรค์ กู้ดเบิร์น; born 30 June 1999), nicknamed Kim, is a Thai actor and male pageant titleholder who was crowned Mister International 2023.
 Thitisan began his career in 2018, as a contestant on season two of the Thai male modeling competition series The Face Men Thailand, where he was a runner-up.
 He returned the following year for season three, but was the second contestant to be eliminated.

 In 2023, Thitisan began competing in male pageantry, and was crowned Mister International Thailand 2023 and later Mister International 2023, becoming the first Thai entrant to win Mister International.

 Early life and education

 Thitisan was born on 30 June 1999 in Bangkok to an English father and a Thai mother.
 He was educated at Bangkok Prep, an independent, coeducational international school, graduating in 2017.
 Thitisan later attended Mahidol University, where he graduated with a degree in computer engineering.
 In his youth, Thitisan was also a rugby player, captaining the Thailand national student rugby team and also playing for the Thailand under-18 national rugby team.